mikerockett/php-typeset/README.md

     'quotes' => [
         'primes' => true, // turn this off if a font does not include primes ]
+    'punctuation' => [
+        // Use these defaults or select your own.
+        // * Note that if you turn off phoneNumbers (this feature only applies
+        // to hyphenated phone numbers) and leave numericRanges on,
+        // such phone numbers may be treated as numerical ranges.
+It's recommended
+        // to leave both features on.
+        'features' => [
+            'dashes',
+            'numericRanges',
+            'periodsEllipses',
+            'phoneNumbers'
+        ],
+        // Set to a hairspace or thinspace,
+        // or blank/null to turn off.
+        'parentheticalDashWrapper' => 'hairspace',
+    ]

 ]);
 ```